Devmustroc/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World
+## What is Python

+Python is a high-level, interpreted programming language that is versatile, easy-to-use, and popular.
+It is open-source and has a large, supportive community that provides resources and tools for users.
+It is used for a wide range of purposes, including web development, scientific computing, and data analysis.
+Its simplicity, versatility, and strong community make it an excellent choice for both beginner and advanced programmers.

 ## Description

 What you should learn from this project:

 Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))